 Fully stocked with everything you need to assist you in an emergency situation, this compact kit comes with all the tools necessary for a medical professional, helping make the application of treatment easier and more effective.

-The perfect option for doctors of administrators of professional care, this is the perfect solution when you may be out of office or are planning on going overseas to ensure you can always take action in an emergency situation.
+The perfect option for doctors or administrators of professional care, this is the perfect solution for when you may be out of office or are planning on going overseas and would like to ensure you can always take action in an emergency situation.

 Want to learn more about this product and its contents?
 The help advisors of defibshop are here to help.